justnixx/nodejs.org/apps/site/pages/en/learn/typescript/transpile.md

 title: Running TypeScript code using transpilation
 layout: learn
 authors: AugustinMauroy
+# not used by website but keep it for now
+node-v: '>=22.0.0'
 ---

 # Running TypeScript code using transpilation

 Transpilation is the process of converting source code from one language to another.
 In the case of TypeScript, it's the process of converting TypeScript code to JavaScript code.
-This is necessary because browsers and Node.js can't run TypeScript code directly.

 ## Compiling TypeScript to JavaScript